-Azure Front Door has several features and characteristics that can help to prevent distributed denial of service (DDoS) attacks.
-These features can prevent attackers from reaching your application and affecting your application's availability and performance.
+By using Azure Front Door, you can protect your application from distributed denial of service (DDoS) attacks.
+Azure Front Door offers several features and characteristics that can block attackers from reaching your application and affecting its availability and performance.

 Infrastructure DDoS protection

-Front Door is protected by the default Azure infrastructure DDoS protection.
-The full scale and capacity of Front Door's globally deployed network provides defense against common network layer attacks through always-on traffic monitoring and real-time mitigation.
-This infrastructure DDoS protection has a proven track record in protecting Microsoft's enterprise and consumer services from large-scale attacks.
+Azure Front Door benefits from the default Azure infrastructure DDoS protection.
+This protection monitors and mitigates network layer attacks in real time by using the global scale and capacity of Front Door’s network.
+This protection has a proven track record in safeguarding Microsoft’s enterprise and consumer services from large-scale attacks.

-Host header.
-This behavior helps to mitigate some common DDoS attack types including volumetric attacks that are spread across a range of protocols and ports, DNS amplification attacks, and TCP poisoning attacks.
+Azure Front Door supports only the HTTP and HTTPS protocols, and requires a valid `Host`` header for each request.
+This behavior helps to prevent some common DDoS attack types such as volumetric attacks that use various protocols and ports, DNS amplification attacks, and TCP poisoning attacks.

-Front Door is a large scaled, globally distributed service.
-We have many customers, including Microsoft's own large-scale cloud products that receive hundreds of thousands of requests each second.
-Front Door is located at the edge of Azure's network, absorbing and geographically isolating large volume attacks.
-This can prevent malicious traffic from going any further than the edge of the Azure network.
+Azure Front Door is a large-scale, globally distributed service.
+It serves many customers, including Microsoft’s own cloud products that handle hundreds of thousands of requests per second.
+Front Door is situated at the edge of Azure’s network, where it can intercept and geographically isolate large volume attacks.
+Therefore, Front Door can prevent malicious traffic from reaching beyond the edge of the Azure network.

-Front Door's caching capabilities can be used to protect backends from large traffic volumes generated by an attack.
-Cached resources will be returned from the Front Door edge nodes so they don't get forwarded to your backend.
-Even short cache expiry times (seconds or minutes) on dynamic responses can greatly reduce load on backend services.
+You can use Front Door’s caching capabilities to protect your backends from large traffic volumes generated by an attack.
+Front Door edge nodes return cached resources and avoid forwarding them to your backend.
+Even short cache expiry times (seconds or minutes) on dynamic responses can significantly reduce the load on your backend services.
 For more information about caching concepts and patterns, see Caching considerations and Cache-aside pattern.

 Web Application Firewall (WAF)

-Front Door's Web Application Firewall (WAF) can be used to mitigate many different types of attacks:
+You can use Front Door's Web Application Firewall (WAF) to mitigate many different types of attacks:

-- Traffic from outside a defined geographic region, or within a defined region, can be blocked or redirected to a static webpage.
+- You can block or redirect traffic from outside or inside a specific geographic region to a static webpage.
 For more information, see Geo-filtering.

-- IP addresses and ranges that you identify as malicious can be blocked.
+- You can block IP addresses and ranges that you identify as malicious.
+For more information, see IP restrictions.

 - You can create custom WAF rules to automatically block and rate limit HTTP or HTTPS attacks that have known signatures.

-Enable Azure DDoS Protection on the origin VNet to protect your public IPs against DDoS attacks.
-DDoS Protection customers receive extra benefits including cost protection, SLA guarantee, and access to experts from the DDoS Rapid Response Team for immediate help during an attack.
+To protect your public IPs from DDoS attacks, enable Azure DDoS Protection on the origin virtual network.
+DDoS Protection customers receive extra benefits such as cost protection, SLA guarantee, and access to experts from the DDoS Rapid Response Team for immediate assistance during an attack.